Displagent/displagent-docs/docs/setup/azure-app-registration.md

     <img src="./azure-app-registration-grant-admin-consent.png" />
 </p>

+You will know that admin consent has been successfully granted when you see green check marks on the right-side `Status` column.

 ## Save IDs

 Congratulations!
 You should now have all of the necessary permissions requirements and security provisions necessary for Displagent to embed your content.